"9/11 changed my entire life. Reckoning with those changes even 20 years on is difficult." — Saagar Enjeti, September 10, 2021

 That's the Seven's superpower and its trap.
 The reframe.
 The ability to look at a burning landscape and see the architecture that will replace it.
 To read about civil war and extract optimism.
 To encounter catastrophe and convert it into fuel.

-"Something I love so much about this country, people change their minds all the time."
+"Something I love so much about this country," he told Lex Fridman in December 2024, "people change their minds all the time."

-Lex Fridman called him "one of the most well-read people I've ever met" and noted that "his love of history and the wisdom gained from reading thousands of history books radiates through every analysis he makes."
-But even Fridman's framing reveals the common misread.
+But even Fridman's warm framing — "one of the most well-read people I've ever met" — reveals the common misread.
 It's not wisdom being gained.
 It's hunger being fed.
 And the hunger has no floor.

 There's a hike in Shenandoah National Park where Saagar and Jill got lost.
 Went four miles past their intended turnaround.
 Most people would tell that story as a cautionary tale about preparation.
 Saagar told it like a highlight.

 A cautious researcher gets lost on a trail and recalculates the optimal route home.
 Saagar gets lost and keeps going to see what's past the next ridge.
-At some point you have to wonder whether Saagar Enjeti is running toward the next revelation or away from the nine-year-old whose temple needed guards while his neighbors waved flags.
+At some point you have to wonder whether Saagar Enjeti is running toward the next revelation or away from the nine-year-old whose temple community had to harden itself while his neighbors waved flags.
 Probably both.
 And probably he'll never stop long enough to find out which one is winning.